geostyler/geostyler-beginner-workshop/workshop/edit-ui/parser-to-ui.md

 # Connect Style Parsers with UI

-We can connect parsers with the UI in order to display and edit existing styles in the UI.
+We can connect Style Parsers with the UI in order to display and edit existing styles in the UI.

-In this section, we will connect an OpenLayers style with the UI.
-We will make use of the `geostyler-openlayers-parser` in order to read the OpenLayers style.
+In this section, we will connect an [OpenLayers style](https://openlayers.org/en/latest/apidoc/module-ol_style_Style-Style.html) with the UI.
+We will make use of the
+`geostyler-openlayers-parser` in order to read the OpenLayers style.
 The general approach is the same for all parsers.

 At first, we have to import the `geostyler-openlayers-parser`